blinkinput/blinkinput-android/README.md

 	   mRecognizerView.changeConfiguration(newConfig);
 	}

 	@Override
+    @TargetApi(23)
+    public void onRequestPermissionsResult(int requestCode, String[] permissions, int[] grantResults) {
+    	// on API level 23, we need to pass request permission result
+    	// to camera permission manager
+       mCameraPermissionManager.onRequestPermissionsResult(requestCode, grantResults);
+    }

+    @Override
-    public void onScanningDone(BaseRecognitionResult[] dataArray, RecognitionType recognitionType) {
+    public void onScanningDone(RecognitionResults results) {
     	// this method is from ScanResultListener and will be called when scanning completes
+    	// RecognitionResults may contain multiple results in array returned
+    	// by method getRecognitionResults().
-    	// multiple scan results may be returned, depending on generic settings that define
+    	// This depends on settings in RecognitionSettings object that was
-    	// whether all found objects should be returned or only the first one (see subchapter
+    	// given to RecognizerView.
-    	// "Generic settings" in chapter "Recognition settings and results")
+    	// For more information, see chapter "Recognition settings and results")

     	// When this method gets called, scanning gets paused.
 To resume scanning after this
     	// method has been called, call resumeScanning method.